 In his defense though, we did tease him with the treat for several minutes while we took some pictures.
 Look how polite he’s being! :-)

 Once we finally let him at it he gobbled it up and immediately started looking for more.
 I think he ate 3 or 4 before we cut him off, but it was quite obvious they were a HIT with this canine!

 Be sure and package some up for your doggie friends and relatives too!

 Do you make homemade food for your pooch?

 - 2 tbsp vegetable oil

 - Add all ingredients to a medium-sized mixing bowl and mix with a wooden spoon until well combined.

-- Roll out the dough on a well-floured surface to about 1/4-inch thick (mine were slightly thicker than that.)
+- Roll out the dough on a well-floured surface to about 1/4-inch thick.
 Using a cookie cutter, cut into bone shapes.

 - Place cookies on ungreased foil-lined or silpat-lined baking sheet and bake for 30-35 minutes.

 - Allow to completely cool before serving.